-This is for a five-year term beginning in 2020 and the selected experts should be available to attend all meetings of the TPDP.
-The next face-to-face meeting is tentatively scheduled for 17–21 August 2020.
+This is for a five-year term beginning in 2021 and the selected experts should be available to attend all meetings of the TPDP.

-Completed nominee details and summary of expertise form (posted below).
+Completed nominee details and summary of expertise form – (only as a word processing file such as MS Word).
 All sections should be completed, including contact details, education and professional training.
 A clear description of the nominee’s expertise is required.
-The file should be named as follows: COUNTRY_SURNAME_Firstname_Summary.
+The file should be named as follows: COUNTRY_SURNAME_Firstname_Summary;

-The nominee’s Curriculum Vitae (CV) – an electronic copy of the nominee’s CV should be submitted as pdf or word file named as follows: COUNTRY_SURNAME_Firstname_CV.
+The nominee’s Curriculum Vitae (CV) – electronic copy of the nominee’s CV with the file named as follows: COUNTRY_SURNAME_Firstname_CV.

-Submissions should be sent to the IPPC Secretariat by e-mail (firstname.lastname@example.org) no later than 01 October 2019.
-The name of the nominating country or RPPO and the words “Call for Experts” should be placed in the subject line of the email message.
+Submissions should be sent to the IPPC Secretariat by e-mail ([email protected]) no later than 1 August 2020.
+The name of the nominating country or RPPO and the words “Call for Technical Panel Experts” should be placed in the subject line of the email message.